Uncertainty Estimation Using Riemannian Model Dynamics for Offline Reinforcement Learning: Related Work

-Our work focused on controlling uncertainty estimation in high dimensional environments.
-Our methodology utilized recent success on the geometry of deep generative models \citep{arvanitidis2018latent,arvanitidis2020geometrically}, proposing an alternative approach to uncertainty estimation.
-Finally, we considered a potential tradeoff between proximity and uncertainty, suggesting a benefit of leveraging both to improve performance.

 \textbf{Representation Learning.} Representation learning seeks to find an appropriate representation of data for performing a machine-learning task \citep{goodfellow2016deep}.
-Variational Auto Encoders \citep{kingma2013auto,rezende2014stochastic} have been a popular representation learning technique, particularly in unsupervised learning regimes \citep{kingma2014semi,sonderby2016ladder,chen2016variational,van2017neural,hsu2017unsupervised,serban2017hierarchical,engel2017latent,bojanowski2018optimizing,ding2020guided}, though also in supervised learning and reinforcement learning \citep{hausman2018learning,li2019multi,petangoda2019disentangled,hafner2019dream,hafner2020mastering}.
+Variational Auto Encoders \citep{kingma2013auto,rezende2014stochastic} have been a popular representation learning technique, particularly in unsupervised learning regimes \citep{chen2016variational,van2017neural,hsu2017unsupervised,serban2017hierarchical,engel2017latent,bojanowski2018optimizing,ding2020guided}, though also in supervised learning and reinforcement learning \citep{hausman2018learning,li2019multi,petangoda2019disentangled,hafner2019dream}.
 Particularly, variational models have been shown able to derive successful behaviors in high dimensional benchmarks \citep{hafner2020mastering}.

 Various representation techniques in reinforcement learning have also proposed to disentangle representation of both states \citep{engel2001learning,littman2002predictive,stooke2020decoupling,zhu2020masked}, and actions \citep{tennenholtz2019natural,chandak2019learning}.
 These allow for the abstraction of states and actions to significantly decrease computation requirements, by e.g., decreasing the effective dimensionality of the action space \citep{tennenholtz2019natural}.
-Unlike previous work, GELATO is focused on measuring proximity and uncertainty for the purpose of mitigating the OOD problem and enhancing offline reinforcement learning performance.
+Unlike previous work, GELATO is focused on a semiparametric approach for uncertainty estimation, enhancing offline reinforcement learning performance.